About

 Founder

-Joel has served in several high-level federal government positions for four Presidents, including as the Acting Under Secretary of Transportation – the Department’s third-highest position — for Secretary Elaine L. Chao.
+Joel is on the Amtrak Board of Directors.
+He has served in high-level federal government positions for five Presidents, including as the Acting Under Secretary of Transportation – the Department’s third-highest position — for Secretary Elaine L. Chao.
 He led the Department’s Coronavirus response efforts.
 In the Obama administration, Joel initially oversaw the $48 billion provided to build 15,000 transportation projects as part of the American Reinvestment and Recovery Act.
 Joel directed efforts to rebuild ports, airports and railroads in Iraq under President George W. Bush.
 Joel has also been Chief of Staff of the Small Business Administration, and the Executive Director of the Maritime Administration.

 Joel graduated from Georgetown University and earned an MBA from Harvard Business School.
 Joel served as a Captain in the United States Army during the Cold War, commanding tank units patrolling the East-West German border.
 After receiving his MBA, Joel was a management consultant in the private sector specializing in transportation issues.
 Joel is married to Chinese-American activist Chiling Tong, the National ACE President & Chief Executive Officer and ILF Founding President.